flowingis/dustman/README.md

 - Because it has a **superior task concatenation** system compared to Gulp 3.
 - Because the watcher and the build system are **dramatically faster**.

+##### Release details

+- Faker integration in Twig templates to get fake data on views
+- Travis integration

 ---

 ## Config example